Mottie/Keyboard/README.markdown

 ###Change Log

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.1
+* Added `beforeClose` trigger and callback which is called just before the contents are accepted/canceled.
+* Fixed keyboard positioning to now include `offset` options... opps!

 ####Version 1.8